davidilopez/3spooky5me/README.md

 # 3spooky5me
-Project for the "Technology for Games" course

-Survival horror game written in C# on Unity 3D.
+Survival horror game written in C# on Unity 3D for the "Technology for Games" course at the University of Amsterdam.